Add A Landing Site

-Don't worry, if in the preview under the settings, you don't see a page.
+Don't worry if you don't see a page in the preview under the settings.
 This means that your DNS has yet to be set up.
 Below are the two common ways that the DNS can be configured with us.

 A subdomain type of domain name would be one such as 'www.newsletter.com' or 'newsletter.brewhouse.io'.
 You can set this up with your DNS using a CNAME record.

 This record below is what would need to be added to get a 'www' subdomain working.

 If you are setting up a 'www' subdomain redirect, don't forget to look into setting up a forward on your root level domain.

 Root level domain DNS

 A root level domain is for when you would like to set up a domain like 'newsletter.com'.
 This is not for when you would like to use 'www.newsletter.com'; refer to below to set up that as it is a subdomain.

 Some DNS providers allow you to set up this kind of domain.
 We would recommend that you set up a subdomain 'www.newsletter.com' and have your top level domain 'newsletter.com' redirect to 'www.newsletter.com'.